-Whether you’re picking in a spring or creek, a pond, or wherever else, you need to know about the water you’re picking it from, and a few other things.
-If you’re new to picking watercress, hands down the most important thing in my view, is knowing that the water is clean.
+Whether you're picking in a spring or creek, a pond, or wherever else, you need to know about the water you're picking it from.
+If you're new to picking watercress, the most important thing to know is that the water is clean.

 Even in situations where you know the water is good, like my private spring that's pictured here, nature happens: keep your eyes peeled for decomposing animals, or other dead things floating in the water, and if you are at all skeptical of where you're harvesting, skip the watercress, or blanch it in a large volume of salted water (start with a gallon).

-I’m lucky, since I can easily inspect the entire pond while I’m harvesting, If you pick from a flowing stream, things can be more difficult to sniff out, the rotting beaver carcass or hog farm may be out of sight, up stream.
+I'm lucky, since I can easily inspect the entire pond while I'm harvesting, If you pick from a flowing stream, things can be more difficult.
+There could be a rotting beaver carcass or hog farm up stream.